Season 6 is Here!

 Haeny Yoon is an Associate Professor of Early Childhood Education in the Dept. of Curriculum and Teaching.
 She works with both pre and in-service teachers in designing spaces for children’s play and inquiry.
 She is also the faculty co-director of the Rita Gold Early Childhood Center, serving children from infant-PreK.
 The center provides a play-based, emergent curriculum model that forefronts children agency and imagination as central to children’s development.

 Nathan Holbert is a dad who designs stuff and builds stuff.
 He also plays a lot of games.
-He’s quite lucky to be able to design, build, and play as an Associate professor of Communication, Media, and Learning Technologies Design at Teachers College, Columbia University.
+He’s quite lucky to be able to design, build, and play as an Associate professor of Technology, Media, and Learning at Teachers College, Columbia University.
 Nathan likes to build and study playful tools and technologies that help kids make things they care about or ask questions about the world around them.

 Nathan is co-editor of Designing Constructionist Futures: The Art, Theory, and Practice of Learning Designs and Founding Director of the Snow Day Learning Lab.